chrisguest75/github-of-life/README.md

 TODO:

+* Split the actions pipeline into tasks rather than steps
 * danger.js
 * dockerslim
-* Overlay navigation for initial conditions
 * Turn on and off fade effect
 * Upload as a lamda (cdk??)
+* jest tests using honeycomb
+* Cypress tests and profiling
+* Switch to cloudrun
 * Sounds?
-* jest tests using honeycomb
+* Metrics - file loads, fullscreen, etc
+* Overlay navigation for initial conditions
+* Draw on the canvas

 Conways game of life [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)